oasis-tcs/openc2-ap-pf/oc2pf.md

 _This section is normative._

-This section defines the set of Actions, Targets, Arguments, and Actuator Specifiers that are meaningful in the context of PF and the appropriate statuses and properties of a Response message.
-In addition, this section defines the Commands allowed by the profile.
-This section is organized into three major subsections; [Command Components](2.1-openc2-command-components), [Response Components](2.2-openc2-response-components), and [Commands](2.3-openc2-commands).
+This section defines the set of Actions, Targets, Arguments, and Actuator Specifiers that are meaningful in the context of PF and the appropriate status codes, status texts, and other properties of a Response message.
+In addition, this section defines the Commands allowed by this Actuator profile.
+Section 2 is organized into three major subsections; [Command Components](2.1-openc2-command-components), [Response Components](2.2-openc2-response-components), and [Commands](2.3-openc2-commands).

 Extensions to the Language Specification are defined in accordance with Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10), Section 3.1.4, where: